North Carolina Laws and Incentives

 - Class 8 local freight trucks and port drayage trucks.

 This program is funded by North Carolina’s portion of the Volkswagen Environmental Mitigation Trust.
 For more information, including funding availability, see the DEQ Diesel Bus and Vehicle Programs website.

 The North Carolina Department of Environmental Quality’s (DEQ) Level 2 Infrastructure Grant Program and Zero Emission Vehicle Direct Current Fast Charge (DCFC) Infrastructure Program and Level 2 Infrastructure Program provides funding for the purchase and installation of public and private Level 2 EV charging stations and public DCFC stations.
 This program is funded by North Carolina’s portion of the Volkswagen Environmental Mitigation Trust.
 For more information, including funding amounts and availability, see the DEQ Volkswagen Settlement website.

 Alternative Fuel Vehicle (AFV), Idle Reduction Technologies, and Diesel Retrofits Funding

-The Clean Fuel Advanced Technology (CFAT) project provides grant funding to reducing transportation-related emissions in nonattainment and maintenance counties for National Ambient Air Quality Standards.
+The Clean Fuel Advanced Technology (CFAT) project provides grant funding to reduce transportation-related emissions for areas in nonattainment with the National Ambient Air Quality Standards.
 A project that is adjacent to these areas may also be eligible for funding if the project will reduce emissions in eligible counties.
 For more information, including current requests for proposals, see the CFAT website.